Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Methodology

 In recent years, research in the field of debiasing has been more focused on the practical setting of debiasing w/o bias supervision.
-Though different in technical details, they generally adopt a biased auxiliary model to capture the bias, followed by techniques to learn a debiased model with the captured bias.
-The bias capture process is based on the assumption that the spurious attributes are easier and learned more preferentially than the target attribute, thus bias could be captured by an auxiliary model $M_b$ w/o bias supervision.
-To utilize $M_b$ for debiasing, sample re-weighing schemes have been widely incorporated into the training of the debiased model $M_d$, one common implementation of which is loss-based re-weighing $W(x)$ \citep{NEURIPS2020_eddc3427}:
+Though different in technical details, they generally adopt \textit{a biased auxiliary model to capture the bias}, followed by techniques to learn a debiased model with the captured bias.
+The bias capture process is based on the assumption that the spurious attributes are easier and learned more preferentially than the target attribute, thus bias could be captured by an auxiliary model $M_b$ w/o bias labels.
+To utilize $M_b$ for debiasing, the generally shared heuristic is that BC samples should be relatively difficult for $M_b$ but not the debiased model $M_d$.
+One widely adopted implementation of the heuristic is the loss-based sample reweighing scheme $W(x)$ proposed by \citet{NEURIPS2020_eddc3427}, which we use for our analysis:

-where $(x, y)$ are samples from the training data and $CE(\cdot,\cdot)$ is the cross entropy loss. {\textit{We note that the above design is introduced because it has been widely adopted by various algorithms, making it a solid entry point for our subsequent analysis.
-DBAM paradigm is our condensation of existing unsupervised debiasing methods, and we do not limit its scope with the above re-weighing design $W(x)$. }}